 Nutrition Needs Can Change

 For children with conditions that directly affect the digestive tract, nutrition and medication needs may change over time.
-For instance, kids with cystic fibrosis nearly always need to take digestive enzymes with meals and snacks.
+For instance, kids with cystic fibrosis often need to take digestive enzymes with meals and snacks.
 How many and which types of enzymes may vary from case to case, and what worked in the past may need to be adjusted as a child grows, matures and food preferences change.

 Supporting Growth and Development